 And blue skies…

-I cannot wait to get into my garden and plant some herbs so I can welcome my toad back!
+I cannot wait to get into my garden, plant some herbs, bring out my fairy garden and welcome my toad back!
 He’s come back two years in a row, so hopefully I’ll see him again this year.
 Do you remember this Toads Welcome Herb Sign I made?

 Anyway, maybe I can bring some spring into my world with a craft project!

 This is a pretty simple craft, all you do is paint the pots and let them dry, then cut the seed packets up and decoupage them onto the pots.
 Easy peasy!
 Full printable instructions are at the end of this post.
 I hope you have fun with this or a similar project.

 More garden crafts

 If you need some inspiration for other garden projects, check out some I’ve chosen for you below.
 Or you can browse all the garden crafts here.

 - Cheese Grater Owl

 - Ladybug Painted Rocks

 - Terracotta Pot Wind Chimes